 IMPORTANT NOTE: This NFPA document is made available for use subject to important notices and legal disclaimers.
-These notices and disclaimers appear in all publications containing this document and may be found under the heading "Important Notices and Disclaimers Concerning NFPA Documents."
-They can also be obtained on request from NFPA or viewed at www.nfpa.org/disclaimers.
+These notices and disclaimers appear in all publications containing this document and may be found under the heading "Important Notices and Disclaimers Concerning NFPA Standards."
+They can also be viewed at www.nfpa.org/disclaimers or obtained on request from NFPA.